 General

-This document describes the recommended method for transferring IP PDUs over CCSDS SDLPs: Telecommand (TC), Telemetry (TM), Advanced Orbiting Systems (AOS), and Proximity-1 (Prox-1).
+This document describes the recommended method for transferring IP PDUs over CCSDS SDLPs: Telecommand (TC), Telemetry (TM), Advanced Orbiting Systems (AOS), Unified Space Data Link Protocol (USLP) and Proximity-1 (Prox-1).
 IP PDUs are transferred by encapsulating them, one-for-one, within CCSDS Encapsulation Packets.
 The Encapsulation Packets are transferred directly within one or more CCSDS SDLP Transfer Frames.
-This method uses the CCSDS Internet Protocol Extension (IPE) convention in conjunction with the CCSDS Encapsulation Service over CCSDS AOS, TM, or TC Virtual Channel Packet (VCP) Service, TC Multiplexer Access Point Packet (MAPP) Service, or Prox-1.
+This method uses the CCSDS Internet Protocol Extension (IPE) convention in conjunction with the CCSDS Encapsulation Service over CCSDS AOS, TM, TC or USLP Virtual Channel Packet (VCP) Service, TC or USLP Multiplexer Access Point Packet (MAPP) Service or Prox-1.

 The CCSDS IPE convention is to prepend the CCSDS IPE octet(s) to each IP PDU, encapsulate the result in a CCSDS Encapsulation Packet (see reference [3]), and transport the Encapsulation Packet within one or more CCSDS SDLP frames (see references [4]-[7] and figure 2-1).
 This method is recommended for all IP PDUs identified in reference [8].